 The concept of PPP cannot be applied to all the areas, due to its various criticisms as discussed below:

 - Tax Difference: Purchasing power parity overlooks the tax rate difference between the two nations which ultimately impacts the product price in the real world.

 - Competition: In some countries, the monopolist take advantage of limited competition and price the goods or services higher than the actual rate.

 - Transportation Cost: The cost of importing goods from other countries along with transport cost is considered to be zero which is unrealistic in practice.

-- Non-Traded Services: PPP ignores the various indirect costs such as rent, labour, insurance, etc, that varies from country to country.
+- Non-Traded Services: PPP ignores the various indirect costs such as rent, labor, insurance, etc, that vary from country to country.

 - Government Intervention: The tariffs imposed by the government of a nation result in price hikes of imported goods, failing the idea of one price.

 - Based on Unrealistic Assumptions: As we know, PPP functions over the ‘law of one price’ assumption which is not a practical approach.